 Welcome!

-I graduated with honors from Stanford where I studied economics and computer science and was a Kennedy Prize winner for best undergraduate thesis.
-I continue to do academic work with Nick Bloom at Stanford.
-My most recent paper shows how working-from-home has led to a “donut effect” in America’s largest cities and has been covered by Bloomberg, The Wall Street Journal and The Economist among other outlets.
+Outside of journalism, I do economics research with Nick Bloom at Stanford, which is also where I did my undergrad in economics and masters in computer science.
+Our most recent paper shows how working-from-home has led to a “donut effect” in America’s largest cities and has been covered by the New York Times, The Wall Street Journal and The Financial Times, among other outlets.
+I like bringing new micro data to questions of macroeconomic importance.

-I love traveling the world, meeting new people and finding out what drives them.
+I was born and raised in West Lafayette, Indiana, and love tennis, basketball and science fiction novels.
 If you’d like to chat or have a story idea please reach out at arjunramani ‘at’ economist ‘dot’ com.